Minister: Ukraine aims to develop air-to-air combat drones

 The only alternative, for now, is satellite systems like Starlink, which Ukrainians may rely on more if blackouts start lasting longer.

-“We should understand that in this case, the Starlinks and the towers, connected to the generators, will be the basic internet infrastructure,” Federov said.
+“We should understand that in this case, the Starlinks and the towers, connected to the generators, will be the basic internet infrastructure,” Fedorov said.

 Many cities and towns are facing power cuts lasting up to 10 hours.
 Fedorov said Ukrainian President Volodymyr Zelenskyy signed a decree that instructs mobile phone companies to ensure they can provide signals without electricity for at least three days.

-Note: This version has been corrected to show the transliteration of minister’s surname is Fedorov, not Federov.